-Suggestions for teachers during the COVID-19 Coronavirus outbreak
+Suggestions for teachers adapting their business during the COVID-19 Pandemic

-If you have concerns over loss of income, advice from the experts is that even if you think your insurance will not cover your loss of income due to Coronavirus, you should still put in a claim.
-The more insurance companies have data on the financial impact of Coronavirus the more likely this is to spur further government intervention.
+If you have concerns over loss of income, advice from the experts is that even if you think your insurance will not cover your loss of income due to COVID-19 you should still put in a claim.
+The more insurance companies have data on the financial impact of COVID-19 the more likely this is to spur further government intervention.

 Online classes and private coaching sessions

-One of the ways to combat enforced isolation due to Coronavirus is to think about offering classes online.
+One of the ways to combat enforced isolation and generate income is to think about offering classes online.
 We’ve put together some useful suggestions, tips and things to think about.

 Movitae is a broader solution that is tailored for dance schools which offers a secure online platform for communication, filming and sharing.
 Whilst Movitae does not offer live streaming you can post links to other platforms.
 This dance learning platform helps dance studios and teachers to educate and connect effectively with students outside of social media and with parental oversight.
 Granular sharing to individuals, class groups or your whole school is easy.
 Teachers can share class ‘highlights and homework’ videos with class groups and can enable conversations around the dance content.
 Students can share their home practise videos with teachers for comment.